ParthChandel165/BookCon/README.md

      - Description *
      - Category *
   - All product
-     - Seller can delete Product
+     - Seller can delete Products
     - View all Products
  - Create an Event
     - name*